Hood River, Oregon: History

 and the city itself was incorporated in 1895.
 Originally, the city was part of Wasco County, but it became the seat of Hood River County when the county was first established in 1908.

-The Hood River Incident
+Hood River Incident

-The Hood River incident involved the removal of sixteen Nisei servicemen's names from the county "roll of honor" in Hood River, Oregon, by the local American Legion Post 22.
+The Hood River incident involved the removal of 16 Nisei servicemen's names from the county "roll of honor" in Hood River, Oregon, by the local American Legion Post 22.
 The incident, on November 29, 1944, was part of a string of anti-Japanese actions taken in an attempt to prevent removed Japanese Americans from returning to the area after their release from internment by the United States federal government.
 National outrage against the community heightened five weeks later when a local Japanese American serviceman died after completing a heroic mission in the Philippines.
 Under great pressure, the local American Legion post restored Nisei names to the wall of the county courthouse on April 29, 1945.